sebwylleman/auto-admin/README.md

 ```
 Bash
-chmod +x setup-local-user.sh
+chmod +x auto-setup-local-user.sh
 ```

-Replace ` setup-local-user.sh` with the desired script from this repository.
+Replace ` auto-setup-local-user.sh` with the desired script from this repository.

 **Execute the Script**: